 Further targeted consultation and engagement activities have been undertaken with relevant stakeholders to inform development of the delivery plan.
 Ongoing engagement and a high level of communication have been pivotal to aligning management of these wetland sites with community expectations, particularly due to the high public interest.
 Many sites within the Wimmera-Mallee Pipeline are on private land or are focal points for local community.
-Attendance at drop-in days and community days close to the wetland sites provided the opportunity for face-to-face discussions and to gather valuable input from the community.
+Attendance at community field trips to visit the wetland sites provided the opportunity for face-to-face discussions and to gather valuable input from the community.

-Supporting materials have been produced which outline the proposed actions for waterbodies in 2024-25 and offer the community opportunities to provide further feedback and input to inform our water management planning and delivery.
+Supporting materials have been produced which outline the proposed actions for waterbodies in 2025-26 and offer the community opportunities to provide further feedback and input to inform our water management planning and delivery.
 The supporting collateral included factsheets, social media campaigns, online surveys, web-based information and an online interactive map.
 The key messages in communicating the SWP to these stakeholders were:

-- Sites have been identified through careful monitoring and feedback from key stakeholders to prioritise water delivery. - The important ecological outcomes expected at the proposed sites. - Identification of the proposed watering and drying actions for the season (2024-25) - Delivery of environmental water at sites within the Wimmera will align with current seasonal climatic conditions within the catchment.
+- Sites have been identified through careful monitoring and feedback from key stakeholders to prioritise water delivery. - The important ecological outcomes expected at the proposed sites. - Identification of the proposed watering and drying actions for the season (2025-26). - Delivery of environmental water at sites within the Wimmera will align with current seasonal climatic conditions within the catchment.

-Further targeted consultation and engagement activities will continue throughout 2024-25 with relevant community and stakeholders, particularly prior to the development of the delivery plan.
+Further targeted consultation and engagement activities will continue throughout 2025-26 with relevant community and stakeholders, particularly prior to the development of the delivery plan.
 This will offer the opportunity for an in-depth and detailed delivery plan that meets the needs of the environment and our community.

-Following completion of this SWP, Mallee CMA will produce informative community flyers and website updates detailing what sites have been chosen to receive water for the environment water and why.
-Targeted consultation and engagement activities will be undertaken throughout the coming year with relevant community and stakeholders.
-This will offer the opportunity for further in-depth and detailed discussions and planning and will help to close the loop on engagement activities conducted earlier in the year which asked for feedback, by demonstrating how the feedback that was provided has been considered in writing this proposal.
+Following completion of this SWP, Mallee CMA will utilise VEWH's Seasonal Watering Plan to produce informative flyers and website updates to outline the environmental watering/drying actions to be undertaken across the catchment in 2025-26.
+Targeted consultation and engagement activities will be undertaken with relevant community and stakeholders to provide the opportunity for further in-depth and detailed discussions to help to "close the loop" and demonstrate how their feedback informed planning.